lavishabhambri/CodeFry/README.md

 ## Features:
   #### Main Features
-  :point_right: Codefry helps users to improve their coding skills by practising Codeforces problems by their tags. <br>
+  - Codefry helps users to improve their coding skills by practising Codeforces problems by their tags. <br>
-  :point_right: The user can also look at their solved problems by logging into their account.<br>
+  - The user can also look at their solved problems by logging into their account.<br>
-  :point_right: A personalised Todo list is available for the users to note down the deadlines of the coding contests and their favourite problems.<br>
+  - A personalised Todo list is available for the users to note down the deadlines of the coding contests and their favourite problems.<br>
-  :point_right: Users can create personalised room with other coders, run & debug codes and have video and audio calling feature.<br>
+  - Users can create personalised room with other coders, run & debug codes and have video and audio calling feature.<br>
-  :point_right: A code editor is also present for the user to run the code in four languages - C, C++, Python and Java.<br>
+  - A code editor is also present for the user to run the code in four languages - C, C++, Python and Java.<br>

-<h2 align="left" id="Howtogetstarted?"> ⭐ How to get started?</h2>
+## How to get started?

 [![forthebadge](https://forthebadge.com/images/badges/not-a-bug-a-feature.svg)](https://forthebadge.com) <br>
 You can refer to the following articles on the basics of Git and Github and also contact the Project Mentors, in case you are stuck: